-Dr. Stylianos Giamarelos is a historian and theorist of the postmodern ferment in architectural culture.
+Dr. Stylianos (Stelios) Giamarelos is a historian and theorist of postmodern architectural culture.
 Before undertaking a PhD in Architectural History & Theory at the Bartlett School of Architecture UCL, he studied Architecture, Philosophy, and History of Science and Technology in Athens.
-He is currently a Teaching Fellow in Architectural History & Theory at the Bartlett School of Architecture UCL and the University of East London, and an Associate Lecturer in Research-Led Design at Oxford Brookes.
-He has also taught at the National Technical University of Athens and the History of Art Department UCL.
-He has respectively co-edited and co-authored the books ATHENS by SOUND (Athens: futura 2008), and Uncharted Currents (Athens: Melani 2014).
-Among others, his architectural work and research have been published in the Journal of Architectural Education, FRAME, Metalocus, and Architectural Histories.
-He was one of the founding editors of the Bartlett School of Architecture's LOBBY magazine.
+He is currently a Teaching Fellow and Module Co-ordinator in Architectural History & Theory at the Bartlett School of Architecture UCL and the University of Greenwich.
+He has also taught at the the History of Art Department UCL, and the Schools of Architecture at Oxford Brookes University, the University of East London, and the National Technical University of Athens.
+He has respectively co-edited and co-authored the books ATHENS by SOUND (Athens: futura 2008), Uncharted Currents (Athens: Melani 2014), and The Postmodern in Architecture (Athens: Nefeli 2018).
+Among others, he has published in the Journal of Architecture, Journal of Architectural Education, Architectural Design, OASE, San Rocco, FRAME, and Metalocus.
+In 2018, he was a finalist runner-up for the biannual EAHN Publication Award for his research on the transcultural authorship of critical regionalism.